-Triphala churna is an herbal blend of three herbs – Amla, Haritaki (Terminalia chebula) and Vibhitaki (Terminalia bellirica).
-Its water decoction is called as Triphala Kwath.
+Triphala churna is an herbal blend of three herbs – Amla ( Emblica officinalis), Haritaki (Terminalia chebula) and Vibhitaki (Terminalia bellirica).
+Its water decoction is called Triphala Kwath.
 It is also known as Triphala Kashayam, Triphala Kashay etc. It carries very special health benefits.
 It is used both externally and internally for various purposes.

 How to make Triphala kwath?